Overview ## Authentication LaunchDarkly's REST API uses the HTTPS protocol with a minimum TLS version of 1.2. All REST API resources are authenticated with either [personal or service access tokens](https://docs.launchdarkly.com/home/account/api), or session cookies. Other authentication mechan

 LaunchDarkly's REST API uses the HTTPS protocol with a minimum TLS version of 1.2.

 All REST API resources are authenticated with either personal or service access tokens, or session cookies.
 Other authentication mechanisms are not supported.
-You can manage personal access tokens on your Account settings page.
+You can manage personal access tokens on your Authorization page in the LaunchDarkly UI.

 LaunchDarkly also has SDK keys, mobile keys, and client-side IDs that are used by our server-side SDKs, mobile SDKs, and JavaScript-based SDKs, respectively.
 These keys cannot be used to access our REST API.
 These keys are environment-specific, and can only perform read-only operations such as fetching feature flag settings.